 We’ll update this as often as we can, and share other information about other ways to connect for support.
-We will post the most up to date information on the Facebook page.
+The most up to date information will be on the Facebook page.

 Please note that many of these have changed the way they normally work.

 Starting from Wednesday 1 April, Aucklanders who are unable to afford groceries or are in self-isolation with no access to other support networks can call Auckland Emergency Management on 0800 22 22 96 between 7am and 7pm, seven days a week.

 Anyone who meets the government’s eligibility criteria will be couriered a welfare parcel containing items such as dry goods including pasta and rice, tinned vegetables and meats and basic toiletries.
 For more information, click here.

 Auckland City Mission (City)

 Call them on 09 303 9266 for a phone interview.
 Clients will be given a time to collect from ACM distribution centre at 15 Auburn Street, (off Boston Road) in Grafton.
 You must take your ID with you.

 Not accepting walk ins.
 Client needs to contact the Mt Wellington Salvation Army Community Ministry 09 379 7615.
 It’s best to call at 9.30am to get in.
 You will be interviewed over the phone, And then you will need to pick up the food parcel from Salvation Army at Alright Place in Mt Wellington.
 They will be given a time to collect.

 09 309 2054 – pick up from 8 Madeira Lane, Grafton.
 A completed form has to be emailed in by 10am, strictly no walk-ins.
 Collections are strictly between 11am-12pm Mon-Fri.
 Only one person being let in at a time when collecting parcels.